ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-30-jupyter-notebooks-in-2020-part-3.md

 We saw that Jupyter Notebooks, by themselves, occupy the bottom-left portion of the quadrant: they work best as an exploration or prototyping tool, and we typically use them in our own laptops.
-However, **the data science landscape in 2020 is different**, we now work mostly in the Cloud and there is a stress on writing production systems.
+However, **the data science landscape in 2020 is different**: (i) most of our work happens in the Cloud and (ii) there is more emphasis on writing production data systems.
 Given that, in [Part Two](/notebook/2020/03/16/jupyter-notebooks-in-2020-part-2), we explored various tools and extensions that helped bridge the gap: